The July Theses, translated and annotated

 The proposals of measures have been unanimously approved by the Executive Committee of the C.C. of P.C.R. during the meeting on July 6, 1971.43

 This particular doublespeak supposedly refers to the communists' takeover of state affairs.
-As things often happen, this event also occured in a specific historical context.
+As things often happen, this event also occurred in a specific historical context.
 Immediately post-World War II, Romanian monarchy was greatly weakened, more so that Romania was officially declared a loser in the war and its remaining competent leaders got executed in Romanians' own Nuremberg Trials.
 This came as a great opportunity for the times' pro-Soviet politicians, e.g. Ana Pauker and Lucrețiu Pătrășcanu (Romanian communists' very own Trotsky, if we were to be snarky), who did not hesitate for a moment to grab power.

 And so they did, and they evicted King Michael (the First and the Only) from his bloody throne, and the rest is bloody history.↩